-- In deaths from blunt trauma, a monitor is not necessary to use in initial assessment of the patient unless the paramedic doubts death has occurred.
-If the monitor is used, only a recognizable QRS of at least eighty (80) per minute should be considered compatible with life in these trauma patients. - In cases of penetrating torso injury with no vital signs in the field, OLMD should be immediately contacted without delay.
-In a small percentage of these cases, heroic efforts in the hospital setting can be life saving and OLMD may direct you to treat the patient using the Shock Protocol (3.30).
-OLMD can determine whether to continue resuscitative efforts.
+- 1. In deaths from blunt trauma, a monitor is not necessary to use in initial assessment of the patient unless the paramedic doubts death has occurred.
+If the monitor is used, only a recognizable QRS of at least eighty (80) per minute should be considered compatible with life in these trauma patients. - 2.
+In cases of penetrating torso injury with no vital signs in the field, OLMD should be immediately contacted without delay.
+OLMD can determine whether to continue resuscitative efforts. - 3.
+If OLMD stops resuscitation during transport, the patient must be taken to that OLMD physician to be pronounced dead.
+In some circumstances, it is possible that OLMD may not be working in the receiving facility.
+If the OLMD is not at the receiving facility and resuscitation is terminated during transport, you much notify the receiving facility as soon as possible.